travelience/Aida/readme.md

 https://github.com/travelience/Aida-base

-# Constans
+# Constants
-There are few constans you can use inside Aida framework
+There are few constants you can use inside Aida framework

 ```
 - FRAMEWORK_PATH